MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-wizard.md

 The following requirements must be met for a successful SDN deployment:

-- All server nodes must have Hyper-V enabled
+- All server nodes must have Hyper-V enabled.
-- All server nodes must be joined to Active Directory
+- All server nodes must be joined to Active Directory.
-- A virtual switch must be created
+- A virtual switch must be created.
-- The physical network must be configured
+- The physical network must be configured.

 [!INCLUDE [download-vhdx](../../includes/hci-download-vhdx.md)]